ibrahimmadnan/qt-embdded-qemu_arm_versatile-buildroot-with-buildroot/README.md

 checkout the latest
 #git checkout 2018.05

-clean any old configuration
+*clean any old configuration

 #make defconfig
-#qemu_arm_versatile_defconfig
 #make clean
 #make qemu_arm_versatile_defconfig

 copy the provided .config file into the buildroot folder
+#cp ../qt-embdded-qemu_arm_versatile-buildroot-with-buildroot/.config .

 if you need to edit you can use

 #make menuconfig

-now run from buildroot folder
+to build now run

 #make